 If someone gave you your home, your basis is the same as that person's (the donor's) adjusted basis (defined later) when it was given to you.
-However, your basis in the home for determining a loss on its sale is the fair market value of the home when it was given to you, if the donor's adjusted basis was more than that fair market value.
+However, your basis in the home for determining a loss on its sale is the lesser of the fair market value of the home when it was given to you, or the donor's adjusted basis.

 If you received your home as a gift (after 1976), add to your basis (the donor's adjusted basis) the part of any federal gift tax paid that is due to the net increase in the value of the home.
 Figure this part by multiplying the federal gift tax paid on the gift of the home by a fraction.
-The numerator (top part) of the fraction is the net increase in the value of the home, and the denominator (bottom part) is the value of the home.
-The net increase in the value of the home is the fair market value of the home minus the donor's adjusted basis.
+The numerator (top part) of the fraction is the net increase in the value of the home, and the denominator (bottom part) is the value of the home is the fair market value of the home minus the donor's adjusted basis.

-Publication 551 gives examples of figuring your basis when you received property as a gift.
+Publication 551 gives examples of figuring your basis when you received property as a aift.